Regain The Magic... William Corey's Psychodynamic Entertainment -F.A.Q. Pg.2-

 I was wondering what you believe, what religion you are and if you promote a particular belief in your shows?

-I guess you can say that I "believe" that people are too obsessed with labels and, unfortunately, for many, one's religion / spiritual beliefs / practices are often used to force individuals into a box that may not be entirely complete or accurate.
+Answer: I guess you can say that I "believe" people are too obsessed with labels and, unfortunately, for many, one's religion / spiritual beliefs / practices are often used to force individuals into a box that may not be entirely complete or accurate.
 Things are seldom black and white, as there are shades of grey and a whole spectrum of color.
 It is sufficient to say I do believe in a higher power and even this admission will, no doubt, be greeted with its own label.
 Also, I am a student of many paths and have found that just about all of the ones I have studied (science, although not considered a religion, per se, is included) have their good and bad points.
-My goal is to attempt to discover truth beyond the words / actions of those who may have an agenda or are otherwise corruptible.
+My goal is to attempt to discover truth beyond the words and actions of those who may have an agenda or are otherwise corruptible.
 As such, I do not set out to promote any particular belief / ideology beyond allowing others to consider that there may be more to life and the world than they may realize, believe, acknowledge, or be willing to accept.

 I've heard that you dislike the word belief, preferring instead faith and truth.
 Can you explain your view?

-I am of the mindset that belief is a moot word in many cases (this is why I put it in quotation marks when using it for myself).
+Answer: I am of the mindset that belief is a moot word in many cases (this is why I put it in quotation marks when using it for myself).
 As a belief is something that does not need to be true.
 In this sense, by attaching the word to oneself as in "I believe..." may, in fact, cut off logic or further investigation in order to discover where the truth lies.
 As such, I am of the mindset that a path that starts with belief is a dead end.
 A path should instead start with a question.
 One day that question may lead to the truth but never to belief.
-Faith is a different story, as it does not suggest blind acceptance but a deeper understanding of the thing in question.
+Faith is a different story, as it does not suggest blind acceptance, but a deeper understanding of the thing in question.